 4 points is a big jump on ACT Science, but it’s absolutely possible!
 First of all, you’ll want to make sure to use both the strategies and tips discussed throughout this post, as well as preparing a study schedule and using the ACT Science tips students working to raise their score by two points are applying.
 Check out some further ACT Science tips to prepare yourself even further.

 To earn those additional four points, you’ll not only need to have a great schedule and the basics of the ACT Science section down, but you’ll also need to make sure you’ve mastered scientific reasoning.
-To do this, start by checking out Magoosh’s post on how to link tables and graphs on ACT Science.
+To do this, start by checking out Magoosh’s tips on how to link tables and graphs on ACT Science.
 Then, continue on to finding trends and patterns in the Science section.
 By working through these strategies, you’ll not only have the content and the format of the ACT Science test covered, but you’ll also get a good sense of how the test “thinks.”

 Raising Your ACT Science Score 6 Points